-As always, please consult your accountant or attorney as to how the new tax laws will affect you, personally.
+As always, please consult your accountant or attorney as to how tax laws will affect you, personally.
 However, more generally, the following information may be helpful.

 All gifts to the campaign will be recognized, with the donor’s permission, on a donor wall and in publications as determined by the Campaign Steering Committee and Board of Trustees.

 That’s great!
 Thank you!
-Our last capital campaign was 18 years ago, and we have never held a campaign of this magnitude.
+Our last capital campaign was 20 years ago, and we have never held a campaign of this magnitude.
 Since we are unlikely to hold another campaign for quite a while, we hope you will consider a gift from assets, or from your future giving capacity.
 We are a congregation that only asks for capital gifts when they are truly needed.
 Now is the time.